NextCenturyCorporation/dig-ui/README.md

 SEARCH_CONFIG | The stringified object containing project names and/or locations for the Sandpaper search REST service (from project configs) mapped to replacement locations. | undefined
-SEND_SEARCHES_DIRECTLY_TO_ES | Whether to ignore any Sandpaper settings and send searches directly to elasticsearch. | false SHOW_ES_DATA | Whether to show a link to the elasticsearch data page of search results. | false STATE_INDEX | The elasticsearch state index name. | 'dig-states' STATE_TYPE | The elasticsearch state index type. | 'state' TAG_ENTITY_ENDPOINT | The entity endpoint for the MyDIG tag REST service. | undefined
+SEND_SEARCHES_DIRECTLY_TO_ES | Whether to ignore any Sandpaper settings and send searches directly to elasticsearch. | false SHOW_ES_DATA | Whether to show a link to the elasticsearch data page of search results. | false SUPPORT_EMAIL | The support email for the 'Contact Us' menu option. | 'support@memex.software' STATE_INDEX | The elasticsearch state index name. | 'dig-states' STATE_TYPE | The elasticsearch state index type. | 'state' TAG_ENTITY_ENDPOINT | The entity endpoint for the MyDIG tag REST service. | undefined